 - J 88.8 Nass River Bridge.

 - J 97.5 Meziadin Junction.
-Junction with BC Highway 37A which leads west 38 miles to main street/5th Avenue of STEWART, BC (pop.
-699) and continues across international border to HYDER, AK (pop.
-100).
-Lodging at The Ripley Creek Inn and dining and lodging at the King Edward Hotel & Motel in Stewart.
-Camping at Bear River RV Park at Mile 36.9 on Highway 37A.
-Attractions: Historic buildings in Stewart, Fish Creek bear viewing, Salmon Glacier.
+Junction with BC Highway 37A which leads west 38 miles to 5th Avenue, the main street of STEWART, BC (pop.
+699).
+Road continues across international border (must stop at customs) to HYDER, AK (pop.
+100); camping, general store.
+Dining and lodging in Stewart at the King Edward Hotel & Motel.
+Camping just outside Stewart at Bear River RV Park, turn at Mile 36.9 on Highway 37A.
+Attractions: Historic buildings in Stewart, Fish Creek bear viewing, Bear Glacier, Salmon Glacier.

 - J 117.3 Bell I Crossing: Bell-Irving River Bridge #2.

 - J 153.6 Mehan Lake Provincial Rest Area.

 - J 155 Bell 2 Lodge; food, lodging, camping, propane, gas, diesel and pay phone.